akrck02/Valhalla-core/README.md

 Valhalla relies on a microservice architecture, which means that the API is separated from the core.
 This allows for a more flexible and scalable architecture, as well as a better separation of concerns.

+# Documentation
+You can find the documentation for the Valhalla core API [here](docs/00.%20Valhalla%20core%20API.md).

 # Contributing

 If you want to contribute to Valhalla, please read the [contributing guidelines](CONTRIBUTING.md).